cloudoperators/greenhouse-extensions/kube-monitoring/README.md

 | `alerts.alertmanager.tlsConfig.cert`          | TLS certificate for communication with Alertmanager                                                                 | `Secret`                 |
 | `alerts.alertmanager.tlsConfig.key`           | TLS key for communication with Alertmanager                                                                         | `Secret`                 |

+## Service Discovery

+The **kube-monitoring** Plugin uses a PodMonitor to automatically discover the Prometheus metrics of the Kubernetes Pods in any Namespace.
+The PodMonitor is configured to detect the metrics endpoint of the pods with the port name `metrics` **and** the label `greenhouse/scrape: “true”`.

 ## Examples

 ### Deploy kube-monitoring into a remote cluster